o0101/-/README.md

 - Brutal.js
 - Good.html
 - VanillaView
-- Years of coding experience and knowing what we want
+- Decades of coding experience and knowing what we want

 # Bonus Section Just for Creatives